Experience and expertise in interpreting, teaching, and managing interpreter services.

 Clockwise from top left: Screening and Q&A with the producer, An American House; Toronto International Film Festival Q&A with the directors, Tigre; Swearing in as certified court interpreter at Indiana State House; Interdisciplinary panel representing law, medicine, and the press at HIV is Not a Crime 3rd Annual Conference

-Over the last 20 years, I lived, studied, and worked in Spain, France, Costa Rica, Toronto, and Indianapolis before permanently settling down in Houston.
-I’m a member of the American Translators Association (ATA), the National Association of Judiciary Interpreters and Translators (NAJIT), the Midwest Association of Translators and Interpreters (MATI), and Community and Court Interpreters of Ohio (CCIO).
+Over the last 20 years, I lived, studied, and worked in Spain, France, Costa Rica, Toronto, and Indianapolis before settling down in Houston in 2020.
+I’m a member of the American Translators Association (ATA), the National Association of Judiciary Interpreters and Translators (NAJIT), and the Houston Interpreters and Translators Association (HITA).